Contains the current vertical position of the cursor.

 The S(ecret) protocol of the OPEN and USE commands turns off echoing.
 It also prevents $Y from being changed during input, so it indicates the true cursor position.

-Because WRITE *
+.
+A WRITE *

 that changes vertical position does not change $Y

 ANSI standard control sequences (such as escape sequences) that the device acts on but does not output can produce a discrepancy between the $X and $Y values and the true cursor position.
 To avoid this problem, use the WRITE * statement and specify the ASCII value of each character in the string.
 For example, instead of using the following code:

 use this equivalent form:

 As a rule, after any escape sequence that explicitly moves the cursor, you should update $X and $Y to reflect the actual cursor position.